AbdoGKash/kiss_principle/README.md

 Below are three examples showing how to apply KISS in real-life scenarios.

+## Benefits of KISS in Flutter/Dart

+Readability: Code that's easy to understand at a glance.
+Maintainability: Fewer errors and quicker updates.
+Efficiency: Less boilerplate means faster development.
+Scalability: Simple code grows without becoming a mess

 ## Example 1: JSON Handling In Flutter (Before vs After)

 ### ❌ Before: Manual JSON handling